flynnoct/chatgpt-telegram-bot/README.md

 > Note: A launch script will be added later.

 Now you can start a private chat to the bot or add the bot to your group chat.
 Enjoy.

+### Release version

+The latest released version can be found [here](https://github.com/flynnoct/chatgpt-telegram-bot/releases/latest).
+More interesting new features are comming soon!

 ## License